Want to know how to beat Ravens, Franklin’s Gull, and Killdeer in Wingspan?

 The weaker cousins of the Ravens.
 They have the exact same power, except they only get one food compared to the Raven’s two.
 American Crow is the one you really want, as it only costs one wild food to play!
 The crows might not be as powerful (the general consensus seems to be that they are fairly well balanced; what a difference one food can make), but they are cheaper and can start impacting the game sooner.

-I have found that Crows are pretty effective when backed up by Grey Catbird or Northern Mockingbird.
+I have found that Crows can be effective when backed up by Grey Catbird or Northern Mockingbird.
 You’re spending twice the eggs for the same amount of food as a Raven though (but if Ravens have proven anything, its that that two food is worth a steeper price than they have to pay themselves).
 Taking a turn or two to repeat a Crow’s power can really help you get out of a food bind.

 At first, this inflated egg cost from repeating a Crow power sounds like a bad deal, but there can be a psychological silver lining in some scenarios.
 When you’re burning through eggs that fast, you don’t have to worry about your overall egg capacity nearly as much as a Raven-based engine does.